zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/dbcontext-configuration.md

 }
 ```

-An application can simply instantiate such a context without passing anything to its constructor:
+An application can simply instantiate such a context without passing anything to its constructor.

 ```csharp
 using (var context = new EntityContext())